Tips on How to Add More Fruits and Vegetables Daily - The Women's Inner Circle

 Secrets to Making Whole Foods Plant-Based Eating Easier

-An easy 'secret' is to learn some tips and ideas on how can you add more fruits and vegetables daily to your intake.
+An easy ‘secret’ is to learn some tips and ideas on how can you add more fruits and vegetables daily to your intake.
 Whether you are looking for recommendations for a Heart Healthy, Anti-inflammatory, Mediterranean, Cancer preventing or Weight Control diet or meal plan, they all have one thing in common.
-All recommend eating more Vegetables and Fruits — aka eating more Plant-based.
+All recommend eating more Vegetables and Fruits aka eating more Plant-based.
 If you could pick one thing to begin doing to increase your physical wellness, it would be to include more of these daily.
-Fruits & Vegetables provide your body with vitamins, minerals, fiber, antioxidants and phytochemicals to help protect your body from illness.
+Fruits & Vegetables provide your body with vitamins, minerals, antioxidants and phyto-chemicals to help protect your body from illness.
 Sounds good, right?

 I have been working on increasing my intake of fruits and vegetables daily since the beginning of December when I had my big wake up call.
-If you haven't read about it yet, you can catch up by reading here.
-Another article you will find interesting is 'Plant-Based Whole Food Eating is the New Black'.
+If you haven’t read about it yet, you can catch up by reading here.
+The next article you may find interesting is ‘Plant-Based Whole Food Eating is the New Black’.
 You can read that here.
-I'm hoping by sequencing these for you, it may make it easier if you are trying to follow the path to better physical wellness.
+I’m hoping by sequencing these for you, it may make it easier if you are trying to follow the path to better physical wellness.

 How Much Should You Have Per Day?